xM1 “magic” 1k

 • 10 year data retention.
 Rated for 100k writes per memory block.

-• Encased in 3mm by 13mm bioglass with non-toxic epoxy
+• Encased in 3mm by 13mm bioglass with non-toxic medical epoxy

 • Pre-tested and pre-loaded in sterile injection assembly